-After 13 years without official figures, new data covering child labor in Argentina have been published.
+After 13 years without official figures, new data covering child labor in Argentina has been published.
 The Survey of Activities of Girls, Boys and Adolescents (Eanna), a study spearheaded by the Ministry of Labor, along with with the International Labour Organization (ILO), Unicef and other NGOs, compiled information together to gauge the most accurate numbers regarding child labor in Argentina.

 La Nacion got the exclusive release of the survey, which estimates there are about 715,484 children ages 5-15 currently working in the country.
 The figures will officially be announced tomorrow at the IV World Conference on Sustainable Eradication of Child Labor, which will take place in Buenos Aires.

-Child labor by definition is any economic activity or survival strategy, paid or not, carried out by children under 16 years of age.
+Child labor, by definition, is any economic activity or survival strategy, paid or not, carried out by children under 16 years of age.
 The definition refers to any mental, physical, social, or morally dangerous and harmful activity for children that can interfere with schooling or force them to leave school.

 In Argentina, legislation surrounding child labor is covered in the Convention on the Rights of the Child; the Agreements with the ILO and Law number 26,390 which details the Prohibition of Child Labor and the Protection of Adolescent Labor.
 Legislation regarding teens between 16-17 years permits work as long as it is not hazardous child labor which is defined as prohibited activities of a painful, dangerous or unhealthy nature.